 No known mounds were built between 2800 and 1800 BC, although construction resumed after that 1,000-year hiatus.
 It’s unknown why the building stopped, although it may have been due to severe flooding during those centuries.

 Highway 165 continues its southward trek, cutting through one small town after another.
-In the middle of this portion of the route, you zoom through Alexandria, a town of 46,000 people along the Red River known for its saw mills.
+In the middle of this portion of the route, you zoom through Alexandria, a town of nearly 44,000 people along the Red River known for its saw mills.